 Fun facts about Ms. Taylor: She was in the Navy but gets seasick.
 She thought she didn’t like cats but is now in love with one named Picasso.
 She loves hot weather, even though she doesn’t get much of it in Maine.

-Tia Wilson - Operations Manager
+Tia Wilson - Operations, Business & HR Manager

 Tia joins us from the Yarmouth School Department, where she worked for ten years as the Special Education Assistant in their central office.
 Before working in Yarmouth, Tia spent five years as an administrative assistant at a fabrication mill in Lisbon Falls working on environmental protection and safety procedures.
 She brings with her a wealth of experience in business and technology.
 She graduated from Beal College in Bangor with an AS degree in Travel and Tourism & Business Management.

 “My favorite part about Baxter is the community feel.
 On my very first day here, I actually felt like I had found my place… This is one of the most fascinating journeys I have ever been on, and I am loving every single second of it!”